An Extremely Goofy Movie

-Disney's An Extremely Goofy Movie is a 2000 American animated sports comedy film distributed by Walt Disney Home Video, produced by Walt Disney Television Animation, and directed by Douglas McCarthy.
-It is a sequel to the 1995 film A Goofy Movie and the finale to the 1992 television series Goof Troop.
-The film was released on Blu-ray as a Disney Movie Club exclusive alongside A Goofy Movie on April 23, 2019.
-The film received mostly positive reviews from critics.
+Disney's An Extremely Goofy Movie is a 2000 American direct-to-video animated sports comedy film produced by Walt Disney Television Animation, and directed by Douglas McCarthy.
+It is a sequel to A Goofy Movie (1995) and serves as the series finale to the television series Goof Troop (1992).
+An Extremely Goofy Movie was released by Buena Vista Home Entertainment on February 29, 2000.
+The film was re-released on Blu-ray as a Disney Movie Club exclusive alongside A Goofy Movie on April 23, 2019.
+The film received positive reviews from critics.

 Plot

-After Max Goof leaves for college with his friends P.J. and Bobby Zimuruski, Goofy falters at work due to his empty nest syndrome, causing a massive explosion at the toy-assembly factory and resulting in his dismissal.
+After Max Goof leaves for college with his friends P.J. and Bobby Zimuruski, Goofy falters at work due to his empty nest syndrome, resulting in his dismissal.
 At the unemployment office, Goofy is told that he needs a college degree to get another job.
 Max and his friends meet Bradley Uppercrust III, the leader of the Gamma Mu Mu fraternity and a veteran skateboarder.
-Bradley is impressed by Max's own skateboarding talent and invites him to join the Gamma team and take part in the college's X Games.
+Bradley is impressed by Max's own skateboarding talent and invites him to join the Gammas and take part in the college's X Games.
 Max declines the offer due to the condition that he cannot bring his friends along.
 Following a skirmish, the two parties place a bet in which the loser becomes the other group's towel boy.
 To Max's horror, Goofy begins attending the same college and interrupts the group's down-time with chores.
 Max plots to distract his father by introducing him to the college librarian, Sylvia Marpole, with whom he has much in common.
-Goofy accidentally impresses Bradley with his clumsy attempt at skateboarding and is invited to join the Gamma team, which he accepts upon Max's encouragement.
+Goofy accidentally impresses Bradley with his clumsy attempt at skateboarding and is invited to join the Gammas, which he accepts upon Max's encouragement.